 Dennis has a long history with Data and Society issues, the study of the Internet.
 He has a deep understanding of content delivery algorithms and digital news media.
 As a Vice President at Data Broadcasting Corporation, he was a member of the start-up team for CBSMarketwatch.com, one of the early pioneers of modern online news, a circa 1995 business innovation.
 He served as the Chief Technology Officer of Telescan overseeing the infrastructure of cnbc.com in 2000.
 He owned and operated start-up company Institutional Risk Analytics from 2003 to 2014.

-Dennis Santiago is one of those veterans of the Cold War who went on to make a career in finance and banking.
-But in the 1980’s, he was a strategic warfare, arms control and global stability analyst.
+One of those veterans of the Cold War who went on to make a career in finance and banking, but in the 1980’s, Dennis was a strategic warfare, arms control and global stability analyst.
 Among other things, he is the author what is known as the Imperfect Defense Theory of Strategic Missile Defense, a subject relevant again today with respect to North Korea.
 Dennis presently publishes a range of economic and policy articles on Medium.com and the Huffington Post.